adamwysocki/CutePetsHarford/README.md

 The script attempts to avoid reposting tweets about the same animals.
 This is done by tracking recent tweets in a buffer file created by the script.
 The size of the buffer file can be adjusted by changing the value of the `queueLen` variable.

-### Addtional notes:

-* I intended this to run on a Raspberry Pi running debian.
-The python script posts a new tweet each time it is called.
-Regularly scheduled posting is handled by `cron`.